Car finance explained: what is it & how does it work?

 If that’s the case, you can part exchange the vehicle and use that extra money as a deposit on a new car to help make your monthly payments lower.

 A hire purchase is a great way of financing a car if you want to own the vehicle at the end of your agreement.

-Like the other types of finance, you choose if you want to include a deposit and agree your fixed monthly payments.
+Like the other finance types, you choose to include a deposit and agree to your fixed monthly payments.